Calibration and Virtual Camera Control

 This section describes how to calibrate ARwall ARFX using the patented XR Sync system and describes how to use the ARwall camera controls once ARFX is up and running.

-This section describes how to calibrate ARwall ARFX using the patented XR Sync system.
-This process is the same whether running ARFX through the ARFX Launcher or through Unreal Engine 4/5
+This section describes how to calibrate the ARwall ARFX Plugin using the patented XR Sync system.
+This process is the same whether running ARFX through the ARFX Launcher, Unreal Engine 5.3, or 5.4.

-Once the ARwall ARFX scene is up and running, calibrate the scene so that the proportions and parallax looks correct to the tracked physical camera.
-To perform calibration in ARwall ARFX, do following:
+Once the ARwall ARFX scene is up and running, calibrate the scene so that the proportions and parallax look correct to the tracked physical camera.
+To perform calibration in ARwall ARFX, do the following:

-1. Press the TAB key on a keyboard or X button on an Xbox controller, the calibration screen will open.
+1. Press the TAB key on a keyboard or the X button on an Xbox controller; the calibration screen will open.
 Locate the center of the screen marked by the red crosshairs.

 2. The green triangle/square that appears represents the calibration tracker.
 The current position is always relative to the last calibration point but should always move in relationship to wherever you move the calibration puck.